The Airport Express train is the best way to travel to and from Hong Kong International Airport. Read on for how to buy discounted AEL tickets!

 - Venture beyond the main areas of the city and head out on one of these Hong Kong day trips

 - Foodies will love the culinary scene in Hong Kong.
 Here are some of my favorite Hong Kong restaurants

 Did you find this helpful?
 Pin it for later!

 Just so you know, this is not a sponsored post.
 This post does, however, contain affiliate links.
 If you choose to book travel experiences using these links, I will earn a small commission at no extra cost to you.
-Thank you for supporting my website by using these links, I only recommend products or services that I have had positive personal experiences with and think you would love too.
+Thank you for supporting my website by using these links.

 Enjoyed reading this article?
 Subscribe to the mailing list!

 * Unsubscribe at any time.
 Your e-mail address will only ever be used to send the occasional Yoga, Wine & Travel newsletter.